Lutando/docs-oxd/sources/libraries/csharp/index.md

 # oxd-csharp

-oxd Python is a client library for the Gluu oxd Server.
+oxd c# is a client library for the Gluu oxd Server.
 For information about oxd, visit [http://oxd.gluu.org](http://oxd.gluu.org)

 ## Deployment